 Used to working in the round from the outside in, decreasing your way to the center?
 Learn how to work the other way, starting at the center and increasing out: no more running out of yarn before you hit the middle!
 Working on double-pointed needles, try different ways of starting in the center while knitting up a cute coaster or two.
 We’ll talk about increase types, and placement options for both design (spokes, spirals and concentric circles) and construction (flat circular shawl, dome-shaped hat, hexagonal afghan block) purposes.

-Prerequisites: Cast on, knit, purl, bind off; simple incs/decs, follow written instructions, simple stitch patterns.
-Must know how to work in the round on double-pointed needles.
+Cast on, knit, purl, bind off; simple incs/decs, follow written instructions, simple stitch patterns.
+Must know how to work in the round on double-pointed needles and work I-cord.

 - 100 yds #4 (worsted-weight) smooth yarn in light or bright color